 What is intuitive eating - and can it improve your relationship with food?

 Diet culture has reigned supreme for decades, telling us what to eat, how much, and when.
 It can be hard to break free of the vicious cycle that such restriction can create.
 So some nutritionists are now promoting 'intuitive eating' as an alternative.
 But what is intuitive eating and can this anti-diet concept really reset your problematic relationship with food?
 Or is it just another buzzword?

-The term 'intuitive eating' may only now be gaining mainstream attention, but it was first coined in 1995, in a book by dietician Elyse Resch and nutritionist Evelyn Tribole.
+The term 'intuitive eating' may only now be gaining mainstream attention, but intuitive eating was first coined in 1995, in a book by registered dietician Elyse Resch and nutritionist Evelyn Tribole.
 The main idea is to stop dieting and instead simply nourish and move your body when it requires it.
 Eat a variety of healthy foods, and make exercise part of your routine, rather than a punishment.

 Intuitive eating also urges us to change our language and behaviour around food - things aren't 'good' or 'bad' for us; they're just 'foods'.
 Ultimately, intuitive eating is about being aware that it's up to you to make conscious decisions to eat what makes you feel good.

 "The reasons our relationship with food becomes messy and complicated aren't straightforward," says Thomas.
 "Body dissatisfaction, diet rules that get lodged in our heads, being on the receiving end of body shaming or weight-related teasing, genetic factors, trauma and abuse, and our personality types can all lead to disordered eating."

 And because of this, learning to let go of diet messaging and trust your body can be a difficult thing at first, Thomas admits.
 Both external and internal pressures can lead to stress and low self-esteem, which can be a tricky cycle to break.